SoftUni-Internal/interactive-content/EN/05-Joins-Subqueries-And-Indices/00-Lesson-Introduction.md

 - How to work with dates

 **6. Wildcards**
-- What is wildcards and why are they usefull
+- What wildcards are and why they are useful

 **7. Grouping**
 - How to use the `GROUP BY` function